Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Introduction

 One way of introducing quantum mechanics is through interactive simulations and explorable explanations.
-For a recent introduction to this approach, see the survey article \textit{"Quantum Games and Interactive Tools for Quantum Technologies Outreach and Education: A Review and Experiences from the Field"} by Zeki Seskir et al\cite{seskir_quantum_2022}.
+For a recent introduction to this approach, see the survey article \textit{“Quantum Games and Interactive Tools for Quantum Technologies Outreach and Education“} by Zeki Seskir et al\cite{seskir_quantum_2022} in which photons are presented as one of the most straightforward introductions to quantum mechanics.
 One of the earliest simulations is an interactive visualization of a one-dimensional wavefunction in a potential well\cite{falstad_quantum_2002} from 2002.
 Newer ones include simulations of quantum computing circuits (\emph{Quirk}\cite{gidney_quirk_2022} and \emph{IBM Quantum Experience}\cite{bozzo-rey_introduction_2018}) and an optical table, \emph{The Virtual Quantum Optics Laboratory (VQOL)} developed at the University of Texas at Austin\cite{la_cour_virtual_2021}.
 The \emph{VQOL}’s capabilities and interface focus on realistic laser physics, with the lasers' wavelengths, intensities, and decoherence.
 While it supports entangled pairs, it does not aim to simulate the delicate properties of a few photons, including interactions (e.g. CNOT gates), nondemolition measurements, or detection-dependent operations. \emph{VQOL} is a complementary tool for simulating and explaining macroscopic systems of light.

 Some educational, interactive simulations take the form of games\cite{seskir_quantum_2022}.
-John Preskill wrote that \emph{“perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks”}\cite{preskill_quantum_2018} and studies confirm that this type of open-ended experience promotes exploration\cite{bonawitz_double-edged_2011}.
+John Preskill wrote that \textit{“perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks”}\cite{preskill_quantum_2018} and studies confirm that this type of open-ended experience promotes exploration\cite{bonawitz_double-edged_2011}.
+Children learn Newtonian physics by interacting with their environment\cite{fox_swinging_1997,solis_childrens_2017} rather than starting from differential calculus.
+We can to provide a similar environment for quantum mechanics.
 Examples include a citizen science game \emph{Quantum Moves 2}\cite{jensen_crowdsourcing_2021} and a visual quantum circuit puzzle \emph{Quantum Odyssey}\cite{nita_inclusive_2021}.

 \emph{Virtual Lab by Quantum Flytrap} is a successor to \emph{Quantum Game with Photons} (2016)\cite{migdal_quantum_2022-1}, an open-source puzzle game with 34 levels and a sandbox.
 It had over 100k gameplays and was selected as the top pick in gamifying quantum theory in \emph{The Quantum Times}\cite{leifer_gamifying_2017}.
 We apply a similar drag-and-drop interface with step-by-step dynamics. \emph{Quantum Game with Photons} is restricted to a single photon.
 Adding more particles required creating a different simulation engine, and creating both numerics and visualizations for entanglement.
 The graphical user interface of \emph{Virtual Lab} is a complete redesign -- a completely new project, with many ways to interact with and explore quantum experiments. \emph{Quantum Game with Photons} was later developed as \emph{Quantum Game with Photons 2} at the Centre for Quantum Technologies, National University of Singapore\cite{migdal_quantum_2022}.